jaalto/project--linux-tmpfs-ramdisk/README.rst

 TARGET AUDIENCE
 ---------------

-Use on low load non-critical systems which are on 24/7 to save HDD/SDD wear.
-Probably not suitable on high load servers where possibly losing data is not an option in case of problems synchronizing RAM back to disk.
+For use in low load, non-critical systems, which are on 24/7 to save HDD/SDD wear.
+Probably not suitable on high load servers where losing data is not an option in case of problems in synchronizing RAM back to disk.

 How does it work?
 -----------------